 • Best time to visit: Weekday mornings for a more private experience.

+Lucas Creek is a family-friendly swimming hole just a 15-minute walk from the Albany suburb.
 These picturesque falls are smaller than others we've mentioned, but it's still a lovely spot to visit.
+Importantly, this spot is wheelchair accessible, with a paved track through the surrounding bushland.

 • Distance from Auckland: 18 km (about 20 minutes by car).